-Visiting a cemetery might not be on the top of too many people’s lists for things they want to see when they visit a new place.
+Going to a cemetery might not be at the top of your list of things to see when visiting a new place.

-Regardless, if you’re in Budapest, Hungary the Kerepesi Cemetery is an absolute Must-See!
+Regardless, if you’re in Budapest the Kerepesi Cemetery is an absolute Must-See!

 The 2nd time I went to London I made it a point to visit the Highgate Cemetery.